grame-cncm/faustdoc/src/manual/syntax.md

 #### `floor` Primitive

 Largest int can be expressed as `floor` in Faust.
+Its argument is promoted to *float*.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(\leq\): \(y(t)=\mathrm{floorf}(x(t))\)